anyangsong/MAGA/README.md

 └── extra/
     ├── train/
     │   ├── MAGA-cn_extra_train_BPO.jsonl
-    │   ├── MAGA-cn_extra_train_RLDF_CMD.jsonl
+    │   ├── MAGA-cn_extra_train_GDARL_CDMMR.jsonl
     │   ├── MAGA-cn_extra_train_role_playing.jsonl
     │   └── MAGA-cn_extra_train_self_refine.jsonl
     └── val/
         ├── MAGA-cn_extra_val_BPO.jsonl
-        ├── MAGA-cn_extra_val_RLDF_CMD.jsonl
+        ├── MAGA-cn_extra_val_GDARL_CDMMR.jsonl
         ├── MAGA-cn_extra_val_role_playing.jsonl
         └── MAGA-cn_extra_val_self_refine.jsonl
 ```

 The MAGA (full MAGA dataset) consists of two subsets: MAGA (English version) and MAGA-cn, with each subset containing 6 splits.
-For example, MAGA (English version) comprises 6 splits: MGB (baseline without alignment), MAGA (the fully-fused MAGA with 4 alignment methods), and four separate MAGA-extra-\<alignment method\> splits corresponding to each of the 4 alignment methods respectively.
+For example, MAGA (English version) comprises 6 splits: MGB (baseline without alignment), MAGA (the fully-enhanced MAGA with 4 alignment methods), and four separate MAGA-extra-\<alignment method\> splits corresponding to each of the 4 alignment methods respectively.
 The same applies to MAGA-cn.
 Each split is further divided into two subsplits: train and validation.
 It should be noted that for cross-sectional comparison, the source human text used for each split is identical.
-In particular, for RLDF-CMD, the part generated by commercial models is directly extracted entirely from MGB.
+In particular, for GDARL-CDMMR, the part generated by commercial models is directly extracted entirely from MGB.
 The specific statistical distribution of the number of entries is as follows:

 <p align="center">
     <img src="imgs/statistics.png" width="100%"> <br>